SohailaDiab/365-Days-of-AI/Week-2/Day-3/Day-3.md

 All time-periods must be equal and clearly defined, which would result in a constant frequency.

-**Time period:** The intreval of time between recording one point of the set and the next
+`Time period` : The intreval of time between recording one point of the set and the next.

-**Frequency:** How often the values of the dataset are recorded.
+`Frequency` : How often the values of the dataset are recorded.

+All time-periods must be **equal and clearly defined**, which would result in a **constant** frequency.
+This is to be able to analyze time series in a meaningful way.

+Patterns observed in time-series are expected to persist in the future.
+That is why we often try to predict the future by analyzing recorded values.

+`Seasonality` : A characteristic of a time series in which the data experiences regular and predictable changes that recur every calendar year.
+Any predictable fluctuation or pattern that recurs or repeats over a one-year period is said to be seasonal.

+### Examples:
+- Meteorologists often cope with the task of forecasting the weather for days ahead to make remotely accurate predictions on a consistent basis.
+They rely on analyzing past data.
+Needless to say, **if the data is not recorded chronologically, finding the correct pattern would be extremely difficult**.
+- Predict if sales will decrease or increase in the future and determine the stability of financial markets and efficiency portfolios.